charliecliff/RideTrack/README.md

 # RideTrack

-RideTrack is a Framework to generate RTTripTrakc data, which encapsulate a user's transit usage.
+RideTrack is a Framework to generate RTTripTrack data, which encapsulate a user's transit usage.

 ## Installation